rkcosmos/Data-Analyst-Nanodegree-Udacity/P3-DataWrangling-Database-Open-Street-Map/README.md

 ## Additional Ideas

-#### Guideline for transliteration
+#### Guideline for transliteration for more consistency

 As I have seen inconsistencies between transliteration and translation, it would be nice if Open Street Map can provide some guidelines about this issue to the contributors.
+Showing a small tip such as "always use translation instead of transliteration when applicable" to the contributors in non-english area map would do the job.
 This would make data cleaner from the source level.
+Doing this however might drive some contributors into translate every possible things.
+Some words like proper name should not be translated though.
+For example consider the word "Thanon Ratchawithi" (Thanon = road, Ratcha = royal, Withi = way), 100% percent transliteration would be "Thanon Ratchawithi", while 100% translation would be "Royalway Road" which is not understandable even for Thai people.
+We can circumvent this by also giving them some examples of what should be translated and what should not.

 ## Conclusion

 The information in Open Street Map is rich but it is far from complete.
 As Indian cuisine comes at the third place, I think the distribution of the contributor might not sparse enough.
-To gather more information, a game like Pokemon Go might help motivating local people to walk around and help completing map in process.
+To gather more information, a game like Pokemon Go might be able to help us.
+If we can create a game similar to Pokemon Go where people have to walk around the city, register and confirm point of interests (ex. by answering question like: is this a restaurant or not?, what food do they sell here?), the app can then collects crowdsourced data and send back to complete the map.
+The game has to ask questions in a subtle way though such that game is fun enough to play.